yuejoyceliu/yueliu96.github.io/source/_posts/Out-of-Field-Proposal.md

 ### [Orientation Determination of Protein Helical Secondary Structures Using Linear and Nonlinear Vibrational Spectroscopy](https://pubs.acs.org/doi/abs/10.1021/jp904153z)

 SFG amide I signals can be collected using different polarization combinations of the input laser beams and output signal beam to measure the second-order nonlinear hyperpolarizability elements through the orientation distribution of these helices.
+Although such orientation information can also be measured using polarized infrared or polarized Raman amide I signals, SFG has a much lower detection limit, which can be used to study the orientation of a helix when its surface coverage is much lower than a monolayer.
 $$I_{ssp}\propto (-L_{yy}(\omega)L_{zz}(\omega_1)L_{yy}(\omega_2)sin\beta_2 \chi_{yyz})^2$$
 where $L_{ii}(\omega)$ is a Fresnel coefficient and local field correction factor and $\beta,\ \beta_1\ and\ \beta_2$ are angles of the signal, visible and IR beams with respect to the surface normal, respectively.